Bats – Lesson Plan for Preschoolers

 - Where do bats live? – On every continent except Antarctica.

 - What do bats eat? – 70 percent of bats eat insects.
-Some species eat fruit, nectar, meat, fish and animal blood.
-Find out how bats find their food.
+A Fruit Bat eats fruit, and others eat nectar, meat, fish and animal blood.

 - There are almost 1,000 species in the world.
 Forty live in the U.S. and Canada.